rust-lang/rfcs/text/0000-target-extension.md

 From a developer perspective, it adds a new attribute for conditional compilation.

-For projects using Rust (Mozilla in mind), it changes the `--target` argument for several existing targets in a breaking way: some targets will disappear (`x86_64-unknown-openbsd`) in favor of others targets (`x86_64-unknown-openbsd6.0` and `x86_64-unknown-openbsd6.1` at time of
+For projects using Rust (Firefox in mind), it changes the `--target` argument for several existing targets in a breaking way: some targets will disappear (`x86_64-unknown-openbsd`) in favor of others targets (`x86_64-unknown-openbsd6.0` and `x86_64-unknown-openbsd6.1` at time of